Arif-Zaman06/COSC-2P08/README.md

 ## Key Findings

-- **Morning generates the highest revenue**, making it the busiest and most profitable time period.
+- Morning generates the highest revenue at 2298.87, making it the busiest and most profitable time period.
-- **Tea and Coffee have the highest average transaction values**, indicating strong revenue contribution from beverages.
+- Tea and coffee have the highest average transaction values (3.47 and 3.43), indicating strong revenue contribution from beverages.
-- **Loyalty members spend slightly more on average**, suggesting a modest positive impact of the loyalty program.
+- Loyalty members spend slightly more on average (3.36) than non-members (3.32), showing a small positive impact of the loyalty program.
-- **Store A has the highest total sales**, although performance across all stores is relatively similar.
+- Store A has the highest total sales at 1602.73, although performance across all stores is relatively similar.

 ---

 ## Insights & Business Impact

-- Focus staffing and promotions during **morning peak hours**
+- Focus staffing and promotions during morning peak hours
-- Prioritize high-value categories like **coffee and tea**
+- Prioritize high-value categories such as coffee and tea
 - Improve loyalty programs to further increase customer spending
 - Monitor store performance to identify optimization opportunities